Sweeten your tea ritual with our new Matcha White Choc

 1916

-Japan’s very first shincha of 2025 from the southern Pacific island of Tanegashima, grown in pristine natural surroundings.
-Cultivated without chemical pesticides, featuring the rare southern cultivar Kuritawase, sourced directly from Eiichi Matsushita.
-Harvested on April 7th, 2025.
+Japan’s very first Shincha of 2026 from the southern Pacific island of Tanegashima, grown in pristine natural surroundings.
+Cultivated without chemical pesticides, featuring the rare southern Kuritawase cultivar, sourced directly from Eiichi Matsushita.
 80g

 Details The Kuritawase cultivar is high in catechins (20%), including 0.4% EGCG3''Me and the highest GCG content (1.6%) of all green tea varieties.
 Native to Tanegashima, it grows early and is known for its strong umami taste.

-Character Very harmonious, distinctly bitter and pleasantly astringent (relatively high catechin content, no. 1 GCG, methylated catechins), notes of creamed spinach and walnut, very powerful and nutritious, full-bodied, invigorating, wonderfully vegetal, easy-to-drink
+Character Harmonious, distinctly bitter and pleasantly astringent (relatively high catechin content, no. 1 GCG, methylated catechins), notes of creamed spinach and walnut, robust and nutrient-rich, full-bodied, invigorating, wonderfully vegetal, easy-to-drink

 Cultivar Kuritawase